In this article, you’ll see how to integrate Ontraport with AccessAlly and find other useful links from Ontraport.

 Click on your website’s name to open the Permissions editor.
 Inside the Permissions editor, you can select a Contact Owner from the drop-down menu, then check off any relevant permissions.

 Step 3: Create a Custom Field for Passwords

 AccessAlly needs a designated field in Ontraport to store the users’ passwords.
 To create this field, go to: Contacts > Settings > Field Editor

 Add a text field – you can name it anything you like, but make sure it’s descriptive enough to remember, like “Member Site Password,” for example.
 Then click Save.

 Ontraport has also created an easy-to-follow setup guide available here.

 Once you’ve finished the initial account setup, you can begin to dive through the Getting Started (very basic) and Using Ontraport (more advanced/comprehensive) sections in the Ontraport knowledge base.

 Don’t be discouraged if it seems like there’s a lot to learn – there is!
-But presumably you’ve chosen this system because of it’s advanced capabilities.
-It will take time and dedication to master the sytem.
+But presumably, you’ve chosen this system because of its advanced capabilities.
+It will take time and dedication to master the system.
 Take advantage of the help tutorials available within the Ontraport Knowledge base – and our own tutorials that will walk you through setting up the AccessAlly/Ontraport integration.

 For test purposes, we recommend setting up two test accounts in Ontraport and AccessAlly: